thepiyushmalhotra/digital-business-card/README.md

 # Digital Business Card App

 A simple app that shows your personalized business card on your mobile phone.
-This app was created using Google's Flutter UI Toolkit which utilizes the programming language Dart.
+This app was created using Google's Flutter UI Toolkit which utilizes the Dart programming language.

-## Useful Flutter Resources
+## Some Useful Flutter Resources

 Documentation is always helpful when learning something new.
 Here are some few resources to get you started if this is your first Flutter project: